 A lot of that depends on the student.
 Generally, though:

-- Students spend the first 5-10 minutes of each session in conversation with their consultant, as we learn more about their concerns, their assignment, where they are in the drafting process, and what they’re hoping to get out of the session.
+- Students spend the first 5-10 minutes of each session in conversation with their consultant to share more about their concerns, their assignment, where they are in the drafting process, and what they hope to get out of the session.

-- After the student and consultant decide together what the session’s goals will be, they spend the majority of the 50-minute session working towards those goals.
+- After the student and consultant decide together what the session’s goals will be, they spend the majority of the 50-minute session working toward those goals.

 - Students write a lot—taking notes, brainstorming, revising, and drafting new writing.
 They’ll learn and practice new techniques for reading, developing arguments, researching, and editing.
 There’s a lot of conversation and plenty of time to answer questions along the way.